vyshu0111/infosys_intership/README.md

 ##divyansh - share the link pls if it can be pasted here

 Hey,communicating only through GitHub is a bit confusing and not very smooth for our project discussions.
 If you’re all okay with it, we can create a WhatsApp group and share updates there—it’ll be faster and easier to coordinate

+#cmtdivyansh - vyshnavi if you can share your mail id i can create a gmail space where we can chat without sharing phone no.